ENCCS/hpda-python/content/performance.rst

    $  python -m cProfile -s time walk.py

-we use the ``-s`` switch to sort the results by ``time``, other options include e.g. function name, cummulative time, etc. However, this will print a lot of output which is difficult to read.
+The ``-s`` switch sorts the results by ``time``.
+Other options include e.g. function name, cumulative time, etc. However, this will print a lot of output which is difficult to read.

 .. code-block:: console